 A mobile delivery format is the perfect way to help learners retain content.
 Use instructional strategies such as spaced learning and repetition in combination with short play sessions and automated reminders to sustain learning over time.
 Game elements can foster a spirit of healthy competition and motivate repeat play.

-See Mobile Learning in Action With KGuru Mobile
+See Mobile Learning in Action With Knowledge Guru

-We recently added a smartphone app to our award-winning Knowledge Guru learning platform.
-You can learn all about the app here.
+Two of the apps in our award-winning Knowledge Guru learning platform are available on smartphones.
+You can learn all about the apps here.